goeiebook/creativelab/snippets/README.md

 ---

 The basketball is not in the tree.
 It's not on the ground around the tree.
 Sometimes stories just end.
-If I could write fiction then an inventive elaboration could be made.
-Maybe a bird adopted the basketball.
+Maybe it could be continued as fiction.
+A bird took the basketball.

 ---